 Any student-athlete who fails to comply with a directive to submit to drug testing will be treated as if a positive result has occurred.

-All test results will be sent to the Team Physician and the Head Athletic Trainer, who will make every effort to notify the student-athlete within 24 hours of receiving any positive test results.
+All test results will be sent to the Team Physician and the Head Athletic Trainer, who will make every effort to notify the student-athlete within twenty-four (24) hours of receiving any positive test results.
 An appointment with the Team Physician must immediately be scheduled in order to discuss findings, ask/answer any questions and communicate possible treatment plans.
-The Head Athletic Trainer or Team Physician will inform the student athlete’s Head Coach and the Director of Athletics, who in turn will inform the University President of any such results.
+The Head Athletic Trainer or Team Physician will inform the student athlete’s Head Coach and the Vice- President and Director of Athletics who in turn will inform the University President of any such results.

-At the appointment when the student-athlete is informed of the positive test result, he/she will be given a copy of the written notification; the laboratory chain of custody form; and the lab report.
+At the appointment when the student-athlete is informed of the positive test result, he/she will be given a copy of the written notification, the laboratory chain of custody form; and the lab report.
 The administrative process will be explained.
-This includes notification of required appointments with the Team Physician, the Director of Athletics, and their Head Coach.
+This includes notification of required appointments with the Team Physician, the Vice-President and Director of Athletics, and his/her Head Coach.
 An explanation of how to initiate the appeals process will also be provided.
 The student-athlete must initiate the appeals process within seven (7) days of this notification (as explained in the appeal procedure section of this document).